What to do when the baby has an earache?

 In the absence of treatment, the process can worsen and lead to complications and hearing loss.

-our clinic, and our pediatricians will quickly diagnose whether the child has otitis media by examining the ear, and if necessary, refer them to a specialist.
+Therefore, if you notice such signs in your child, do not self-medicate, immediately contact our clinic, and our pediatricians will quickly diagnose whether the child has otitis media by examining the ear, and if necessary, refer them to a specialist.

 In our clinic, children are treated according to evidence-based principles of medicine: we select only those diagnostic and treatment methods that have proven their effectiveness and never prescribe unnecessary examinations and medications to fully maintain your child’s health.